 The only supported mode is the 2x HE-LTF with 1.6 µs GI.
 The other combinations of HE-LTF modes and GI duration are disallowed.

-The number of HE-LTF symbols in an HE TB Ranging NDP is the product of the usual number of HE-LTF symbols NHE-LTF and N_LTF_REP, the number of HE-LTF repetitions.
-A value of N_LTF_REP equal to 1 indicates a single HE-LTF segment without repetition, and a value of N_LTF_REP greater than 1 indicates the use of HE-LTF repetitions.
+The number of HE-LTF symbols in an HE TB Ranging NDP is the product of the usual number of HE-LTF symbols NHE-LTF and the number of HE-LTF repetitions, given in LTF_REP.
+A value of LTF_REP equal to 1 indicates a single HE-LTF segment without repetition, and a value of LTF_REP greater than 1 indicates the use of HE-LTF repetitions.
 The sum of Tx power shall remain constant throughout the entire HE TB Ranging NDP PPDU. (#TC1007r1, #5435, #5452, #5376)